 A unique coalition of trade and enforcement organisations.
 Providing a single voice for those who share an interest in promoting innovation and growth through intellectual property in the UK

-The Trading Standards Institute is a professional membership association formed in 1881.
-It represents trading standards professionals in the UK and overseas - in local authorities, the business and consumer sectors and in central government.
+The Chartered Trading Standards Institute is a professional membership association formed in 1881.
+It represents trading standards professionals working in the UK and overseas - in local authorities, the business and consumer sectors and in central government.

 Ask About Games share real family stories about choosing games, understanding age ratings and the best way to enjoy them together.
 Find information and advice to make playing video games a more collaborative and creative experience.